Identity Access Management (IAM)

 Retrieving or updating a membership

-Each membership object has unique UUID.
-A membership object can be fetched or updated with the following API.
+Each membership object has a unique UUID.
+You can retrieve or update a membership with the following API.

 - URL: